YOUNESIDOU/Booking-clone-mern/README.md

-add the node_modules
+Add the node_modules
-fill the .env
+Fill the .env